jflot/practicals/README.md

 ```

-Once the installation is complete, you can try launching the various programs you just installed by typing their names in the command line: `bcalm`, `bcool`, `jellyfish`, `idba_ud`, `xmgrace`.
+Once the installation is complete, you can try launching the various programs you just installed by typing their names in the command line: `Bloocoo`, `jellyfish`, `idba_ud`, `xmgrace`.
 If you get any error message, let us know.

 ## Starting an interactive session on a computing node